oleg-alexandrov/PolyView/Readme.md

 # Download

-The newest version of PolyView, compiled with Qt 5, should be compiled by the user.
+The newest version of PolyView, which uses Qt 5, should be compiled by the user.
 The instructions are further down.

-Older versions, which were compiled with Qt 4, can be found at:
+Ready-to-run binaries for older versions, which were compiled with Qt 4, can be found at:

 * https://github.com/oleg-alexandrov/PolyView/releases